Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Append.
 - [x] DeployIfNotExist.
 - [ ] Deny.

-### You are configuring an Azure Kubernetes Service (AKS) cluster that will connect to an Azure Container Registry.
-You need to use the auto-generated service principal to authenticate to the Azure Container Registry.
-What should you create?

-- [ ] an Azure Active Directory (Azure AD) group.
-- [x] an Azure Active Directory (Azure AD) role assignment.
-- [ ] an Azure Active Directory (Azure AD) user.
-- [ ] a secret in Azure Key Vault

 ### You create a new Azure subscription.
 You need to ensure that you can create custom alert rules in Azure Security Center.
 Which two actions should you perform?
 Each correct answer presents part of the solution.
 NOTE: Each correct selection is worth one point